How to survive your Master Thesis

 Decorate your thesis corner

 I believe that if the working environment is inspiring and relaxing, people’s productivity will increase.
-If you receive a personal desk at an office, decorate the desk your favorite style.
+If you receive a personal desk at an office, decorate the desk in your favorite style.
 For example, I had some little cactus, an inspirational quote, a picture of my idol on my thesis topic, colorful highlight pens, and chocolate supply.
-I loved working at that small space.
+I loved working in that small space.
 When I felt bored, watering the cactus and looking at the surroundings would improve my mood.
-If you don’t have your own office, just seek for your favorite space.
-It may be at home, a coffee shop, or a computer desk with a good view at the library.
+If you don’t have your own office, just seek your favorite space.
+It may be at home, a coffee shop, or a computer desk with a good view of the library.
 You know yourself the best, so please don’t choose home sweet home if you know you would be distracted by a fridge or a comfy bed very soon!

 Always set goals and have plans